 The KHC’s key initiatives to drive healthcare affordability include:

-Participating in National Hospital Price Transparency Study
+Hospital Price Transparency Study

 Advancing price transparency through purchaser engagement